elastic/elasticsearch-ruby/elasticsearch-api/README.md

 time rake test:integration
 ```

-We generate the API implementation using the Elasticsearch REST API specification.
-We also run the test suite for Elasticsearch's Rest API tests.
+We run the test suite for Elasticsearch's Rest API tests.
 You can read more about this in [the test runner README](https://github.com/elastic/elasticsearch-ruby/tree/master/api-spec-testing#rest-api-yaml-test-runner).

 The `rest_api` needs the test files from Elasticsearch.
-You can pass in `true` to the task for it to download abd extract the test files: `rake test:rest_api[true]`.
+You can run the rake task to download the test artifacts in the root folder of the project.
+This task needs a running cluster to determine which version and build hash of Elasticsearch to use and test against. `TEST_ES_SERVER=http://localhost:9200 rake test:download_artifacts`.
+This will download the necessary files used for the integration tests to `./tmp`.

 ## License